 In 1991, a geologist at Continental Resources found something unusual in the site, so the company drilled a deeper than the normal well – about 10,000 feet – and struck oil.
 Initial production from this first well was about 200 barrels a day.
 Cumulative production figures through 2006 show production in the Ames crater area approaching 11 million barrels.

-According to the American Association of Professional Geologists, the potential for petroleum production from impact craters “seized the attention of the Oklahoma oil industry in the early 1990s.
+According to the American Association of Professional Geologists (AAPG), the potential for petroleum production from impact craters “seized the attention of the Oklahoma oil industry in the early 1990s.
 Several new, deep wells in the Sooner Trend produced exceptional amounts of oil and gas.”

-Editor’s Note – Lew Ward was an earlier supporter of the American Oil & Gas Historical Society; he also led efforts to establish a state-of-the-art educational facility in Enid, the Cherokee Strip Regional Heritage Center.
-This article adapted from news stories in the Enid News & Eagle, Aug.
-19, 2007, and the AAPG Explorer, March 2002.
+Editor’s Note – Lew Ward, an early supporter of the American Oil & Gas Historical Society, also led efforts to establish the Cherokee Strip Regional Heritage Center in Enid.
+This article adapted from news stories in the Enid News & Eagle in 2007, and the AAPG Explorer, March 2002.

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
 Become an AOGHS supporting member and help maintain this energy education website and expand historical research.
 For more information, contact firstname.lastname@example.org. © 2020 Bruce A. Wells.

-Citation Information: Article Title: “Ames Astrobleme Museum.”
+Citation Information –Article Title: “Ames Astrobleme Museum.”
 Author: Aoghs.org Editors.
 Website Name: American Oil & Gas Historical Society.
 URL: https://aoghs.org/energy-education-resources/ames-astrobleme-oil-museum.
-Last Updated: March 27, 2020.
+Last Updated: August 15, 2020.
 Original Published Date: December 1, 2007.